Axisymmetric type II blowup solutions to the three-dimensional Keller-Segel system: Properties of the linearized operator

 for some lower order term $\tilde \varphi_i^\out(\zeta)\sim \Oc(\tilde\alpha_{i,\nu})$ and the leading term $\Omega_i$ solves

 The solutions without exponential growth at infinity are

-We remark that the eigen problem for the operator $\Hs$ actually determines our eigenvalues to the leading order, i.e., $\Hs f = \lambda f$ has solutions in the class of functions with suitable decay when $\lambda = 2\beta(1-i)\;(i=0,1)$.
+We remark that the eigenproblem for the operator $\Hs$ actually determines our eigenvalues to the leading order, i.e., $\Hs f = \lambda f$ has solutions in the class of functions with suitable decay when $\lambda = 2\beta(1-i)\;(i=0,1)$.
 Next, we consider the next order which solves:

 The solutions (without exponential growth and homogeneous modes) are

 Their asymptotic behaviors, as $\zeta\to 0^+$, are